ntko/linuxdoc/ubuntu1804_tips.md

     ddd Sun Jun 10 00:06:00 CST 2018

+ ### How to enable and disable services in  Systemd init

+Systemd is a system & service manager tool supported by Ubuntu 15.04 and newer releases.
+The command line tool used for managing services, for instance, starting and stopping, &  enabling and disabling services on boot time.

+* To start a service in systemd run the command as shown:

+        systemctl start service-name

+* To verify that the service is running, run

+        systemctl status service-name
+* To stop the service running service

+        systenctl stop service-name

+* To enable apache2 service on boot up run

+        systemctl enable apache2

+* To disable apache2 service on boot up run

+        systemctl disable apache2

+* To restart the service

+        systemctl restart apache2
+* To check whether the service is currently configured to start on the next boot up

+        systemctl is-enabled apache2

+* To check whether the service is active

+        systemctl is-active apache2

 ### 包管理工具apt

 #### 参考文档：

 * [APT工作原理](https://blog.csdn.net/buguyiqie/article/details/4948661 "APT工作原理")
 * [apt-get常用命令及工作原理](https://blog.csdn.net/mosquito_zm/article/details/63684608 "apt-get常用命令及工作原理")

+#### ubuntu software updata出错:

+sudo apt-get update出错信息如下:

+    E: Repository 'https://storage.googleapis.com/download.dartlang.org/linux/debian unstable Release' changed its 'Origin' value from 'Google, Inc.' to 'Google LLC'
+    N: This must be accepted explicitly before updates for this repository can be applied.
+See apt-secure(8) manpage for details.

+>解决方法:

+Just run

+    sudo apt update
+And you will be prompted to accept the new Origin of the repository

+    Do you want to accept these changes and continue updating from this repository? [y/N] And that’s it.

 #### apt-get 常用实例